mca91/xaringan_CI_example/README.md

     on_failure: always
 ```

-We tell travis to turn `cibuild` in an executable.
-This invokes the following shell script:
+We tell travis to turn `cibuild` in an executable which invokes the following shell script:

 #### _build.sh
 ```